alexandreJavaDeveloper/DailyTradeReporting/README.md

 - git clone  https://github.com/alexandreJavaDeveloper/DailyTradeReporting.git
 - cd DailyTradeReporting/
 - mvn clean package
 - At this stage, will be logged out in the console the Instruction Report.
+This uses all structure of the code of this project.

 ## Test Coverage
 - 100%